johnwalicki/Node-RED-Tello-Control/docs/PART3.md

 - rotate clockwise 360º
 - flip forward

-When you need to pass a parameter for a command, ensure you use the property **payload.tellovalue** so the **format output message** node will generate the correct command to send to the drone.
+When you need to pass a parameter for a command, ensure you use the property **msg.payload.tellovalue** so the **format output message** node will generate the correct command to send to the drone.

 ![Tello Send SDK Commands Starter flow](/docs/screenshots/NodeRED-Tello-Commands-Starter-flow.png?raw=true "Tello Send SDK Commands Starter flow")